 Steven is also an Emmy-nominated executive producer, producer and director of countless hours of television series and numerous feature films.

-Peter Sussman is the Co-founder of Aver Media Finance, a global media financier primarily for producers and distributors of television programs and theatrical feature films.
+Prior, Peter was Co-founder and Chairman of Aver Media Finance, a global media financier primarily for producers and distributors of television programs and theatrical feature films.
 Aver Media Finance was sold in 2013 to Bank of Montreal.
-Peter is now a consultant to BMO Financial Group.

 Geoffrey (Geoff) Webb trained as a Chartered Accountant with Price Waterhouse Australia and qualified in 1990.
 Initially he worked in their audit division until moving to the corporate finance division, where he also qualified to become a Member of the Securities Institute of Australia.

 Geoff moved to the United Kingdom in 1990 and up to 2003 held various accounting and consulting positions including at the Jardine Matheson group of financial services companies and Bankers Trust.
 Geoff used this expertise to consult in both the financial services and media sectors.
-He began with Content Media Corporation in 2003, working through the company’s reverse merger with Winchester Entertainment.
-After the reverse merger, Geoff was appointed as Group Financial Controller and then appointed Group Chief Financial Officer and Company Secretary of CMC in December 2004.
-Since that time, Geoff has been instrumental in the company’s development and has worked on all corporate acquisitions.
-He also takes a leading role in all of the finance, banking, corporate development and other operations.
+He began with Content Media Corporation (CMC) in 2003, working through the company’soriginal reverse merger with Winchester Entertainment.
+After the reverse merger, Geoff was appointed as Group Financial Controller and then Group Chief Financial Officer and Company Secretary in December 2004.
+Geoff held this position from 2004 to 2017 and worked through the various corporate deals that saw Content grow significantly and expand from pure distribution into production.
+Geoff became CFO of Kew Media Group following its acquisition of CMC in March, 2017, and has taken a leading role in the company’s multi-faceted finance, banking, corporate development and other operations.

 Madeleine is integral to Kew’s strategic planning and operations and is responsible for the company’s corporate governance, board relations, and its day-to-day running.
 She has been with the company since its inception and contributed to every stage of its growth.